DuckDB CPG Schema Design (CPG Spec v1.1)

 CREATE TABLE edges_cdg (

-src BIGINT, -- Control structure node id (condition/branch)
+src BIGINT NOT NULL, -- Control structure node id (condition/branch)

-dst BIGINT, -- Dependent node id (code that depends on condition)
+dst BIGINT NOT NULL -- Dependent node id (code that depends on condition)

 );